 Daily-averaged ambient soundscape spectra were processed into monthly-averages and plotted using the same monthly color scheme for each of the deployments so that months from different sites and years can be compared.
 If more than a year of data is present, dashed lines are used for months in the second year.
-Partial months, those with less than 90% of total days recorded, include an asterisk () in the color legend.
+Partial months, those with less than 90% of total days recorded, include an asterisk (\) in the color legend and more detail is provided in Table 3.

-- For all sites, levels between 10-100 Hz were dominated by anthropogenic sounds, primarily ship traffic and seismic exploration (Hildebrand, 2009).
-In this band, levels across all sites except BP are within ~10 dB of one another, with site BP showing levels 5-10 dB lower on average (Figure 45). - Between 100-1000 Hz sound pressure spectrum levels are largely a function of wind and sea state.
-The highest levels are found at site HZ in March 2017 (Figure 39), and the lowest at site BP in September 2017 (Figure 45).
-In general, spectrum levels are highest during winter months, and lowest during summer months. - A seasonal 20Hz fin whale signal is present at all seven sites.
-Highest levels were measured at site HZ in November 2016 (Figure 39). - High levels in June/July 2016 at site BP may be due to strong currents that result in hydrophone cable strumming (Figure 45). - High levels at low frequencies (10-20 Hz) at site BS may be due to strong currents that result in hydrophone cable strumming (Figure 46). - There is a year-round presence of an unidentified down sweeping signal between ~800-400 Hz at site HZ that can be clearly seen in the summer and fall monthly sound pressure spectrum level averages (Figure 39).
-In July / August 2016, the signal has its highest signal-to-noise ratio (SNR) due to otherwise particularly low ambient sound levels, with signal levels in that band reaching ~2.5 dB above ambient levels.
+- For all sites, levels between 10 and 100 Hz were dominated by anthropogenic sounds, primarily ship traffic and seismic exploration (Hildebrand, 2009).
+In this band, levels across most sites are within ~5 dB of one another.
+Site GS shows levels ~10 dB higher in winter (Figure 44), site BP shows levels ~10 dB higher (Figure 45), and site BS shows levels ~10-20 dB higher (Figure 46). - Between 100 and 1000 Hz, sound pressure spectrum levels are largely a function of wind and sea state.
+The highest levels are found at site OC in March 2018 (Figure 40), and the lowest during summer at site BS (Figure 46).
+In general, spectrum levels are highest during winter months, and lowest during summer months. - A seasonal 20 Hz fin whale signal is present at all eight sites, although it is not as pronounced at sites GS, BP, and BS as during the previous reporting period (Rafter et al., 2018).
+Highest levels were measured at site NC in January 2018 (Figure 41). - High levels at low frequencies (10-20 Hz) at sites GS (Figure 44), BP (Figure 45), and BS (Figure 46) may be due to strong currents that result in hydrophone cable strumming. - There is a year-round presence of a fish call that down sweeps signal from about 800 to 400 Hz at site HZ that can be clearly seen in the summer and fall monthly sound pressure spectrum level averages (Figure 39).
+In September 2017, the signal has its highest signal-to-noise ratio (SNR) due to otherwise particularly low ambient sound levels, with signal levels in that band reaching ~2.5 dB above ambient levels. - These results are generally consistent with previous monitoring periods (Varga et al., 2017; Rafter et al., 2018).